UlordChain/go-ipfs/udfs/go-libp2p/p2p/net/README.md

 # Network

-The IPFS Network package handles all of the peer-to-peer networking.
+The UDFS Network package handles all of the peer-to-peer networking.
 It connects to other hosts, it encrypts communications, it muxes messages between the network's client services and target hosts.
 It has multiple subcomponents:

 - `Conn` - a connection to a single Peer
   - `MultiConn` - a set of connections to a single Peer